Written By: Devin Golden

 Asbestos in Coast Guard Shipyards

-Coast Guard veterans serving in shipyards also faced a high risk of exposure to asbestos.
+Occupational asbestos exposure is the most common type of exposure to the cancerous substance, and Coast Guard veterans serving in shipyards were often exposed to asbestos.
 Duke University researchers found that shipyard workers made up more mesothelioma cases than any other occupation.

 • Carpenter